google/s2-geometry-library-java/README.md

 heavily used within Google and is generally mature, aside from the newest features, but is not as complete as C++.

+## 2025 Q3 Release Highlights

+*   S2Polygon operations have migrated from the old implementations to S2BooleanOperation, matching the C++ implementation.
+The old implementations are still available, as fragile tests or code may depend on their specific behaviors, but are deprecated and will eventually be removed.

+*   S2BufferOperation, S2WindingOperation, and supporting classes have been
+    ported from C++.

+*   Bug fixes & correctness improvements in S2ContainPointQuery, S2EdgeUtil,
+    S2Builder, and S2Predicates.

+*   Renamed S2EdgeQuery to S2CrossingEdgeQuery, matching the C++ implementation.

+*   Substantial reworking of S2DensityClusterQuery.

+*   Renamed S2Point.ORIGIN to S2Point.ZERO

+*   More migration from the internal "primitives" library to FastUtil.

+*   Many improvements, clarifications, and corrections to Javadoc.

+*   Migrated from com.google.common.base.Objects to java.util.Objects

+*   Internal migration from deprecated S2EdgeUtil.getClosestPoint() to project().

+*   S2EdgeUtil.getMinDistanceMaxError() renamed getUpdateMinDistanceMaxError().

 ## 2025 Q2 Release Highlights

 Over 100 additional classes have been ported from C++, as well as more methods